Adam Heydel: Scholarly work and political activism

 Together with Adam Krzyżanowski and Ferdinand Zweig he became a follower of the Cracow School of Economics, which advocated free market reforms.
 Heydel was familiar with western economic developments, particularly with the Austrian School and the economists of Ludwig von Mises and Friedrich von Hayek.
 He criticised the arguments concerning the general level of prices made by Joseph Schumpeter despite his personal friendship with him, as well as the monetary doctrines of Irving Fisher.

 Heydel considered himself a nationalist and was sympathetic to the National Democratic movement and in the years 1930–1931 he led the National club in Cracow.
 He was critical of Sanation and due to this he was removed from the economics department at the Jagiellonian University and proceeded to become a director of the economics institute at the Academy of Learning.

 Second World War

 Heydel was arrested on 6 November 1939 as a part of the operations of Sonderaktion Krakau and with other academics he was placed Sachsenhausen concentration camp.
 Due to international pressure Heydel was released from the camp together with other academics which reached 40 years of age.
 After his release he got involved in the Union of Armed Struggle and on 23 of January 1941 he was arrested by the Gestapo.

-After refusing to sign the Volksliste he was moved to Auschwitz where he later died on March 14, 1941.
+After refusing to sign the Volksliste he was moved to Auschwitz where he was murdered in a mass-shooting.